Othent/docs/api/intro.md

 - `initialUserDetails?: UserDetails | null`: Initial user details.
 Useful for server-side rendered sites or native apps that might store the most recent user details externally (e.g. cookie or `SharedPreferences`).

+- `debug: boolean`: Enable additional logs.

+  Default: `false`

-- `inject?: boolean`: Inject Othent's instance as `window.arweaveWallet` so that `arweave-js` can use it on the background.
+- `inject: boolean`: Inject Othent's instance as `window.arweaveWallet` so that `arweave-js` can use it on the background.

   Default: `false`